jqueiroz/lojban.io/README.md

 I hope that you are having loads of fun writing <s>pointless</s> point-free functions (within reason).
 I know I am.

-If you know Haskell (or are learning Haskell), feel free to look at the code and submit a PR enhancing or implementing whatever you would like.
+If you know Haskell (or are learning Haskell), feel free to explore the code and submit a PR enhancing or implementing whatever you would like.
 The documentation at [https://lojban.io/docs](https://lojban.io/docs) should be useful.

-### Code improvements
+### Making code improvements

 I started this project back in 2016, mostly because I wanted to learn and practice Haskell, and partly to learn Lojban as well.
 As a result, some parts of the code, particularly the ones written earliest, do not follow best practices.